Fraud Blocker

 The term “community property” refers to any income and assets the couple acquired or earned while they were married.
 “Separate property” refers to any asset that a spouse owned prior to their marriage.
 Separate property rights are relatively strict in California, only applying to inheritance received by one of the spouses, gifts given only to one spouse, and property they already owned prior to the marriage.

-It is possible for separate property to later become marital property under certain conditions.
 If you are unsure whether a particular asset qualifies as separate or marital property, or if you have reason to believe your spouse has lied in their financial disclosure statement, it is crucial that you consult an experienced divorce lawyer as quickly as possible.

 FAQs